 The diaphragm actuator consists of a circular elastomer film sandwiched between electrodes and then mechanically prestressed and fixed on a round frame.
 The electrodes can be designed to partially obscure the film in such a way that, when a voltage is applied, they expand to cover the transparent silicone entirely.
-This allows control of the transmission of light, as shown in pictures 3a and 3b
+This allows control of the transmission of light.

 If the film is completely obscured by the electrodes, it is the film's mechanical stress state that changes on applying a voltage.
-Any object lying atop the film will be lowered, only to rise again when the electricity is switched off.
+Any object lying atop the film will be lowered, only to rise again when the electricity is switched off (Figure 4).